search-api-v2: Engine customisation

 Always active

-"Always active" boosts are defined as Discovery Engine serving controls.
-These apply to all searches regardless of the user's query or other factors and are defined in search-v2-infrastructure.
+"Always active" boosts are defined as part of Discovery Engine serving controls.
+Serving controls apply to all searches regardless of the user's query or other factors.
+Our default serving config is defined in govuk-infrastructure.

 We know that certain types of content are much more likely to be useful to the average user than others, and we want to prioritise them unless their query is extremely specific.
 For example, a user searching for "income tax" will be more interested in services and public-facing information around income tax than internal HMRC manuals.